mirshoddev99/Goodreads-Clone/README.md

 # Goodreads-Clone
-A clone of goodreads.com using Django
+A clone of goodreads.com with API using Django
-Goodreads clone with API